 Starting May 1, we’re coming out with many more Betrayal Trauma Recovery Club sessions.
 Go to the website, btr.org, and click on Join Recovery Club, and you can see there the new sessions that will be available starting May 1, which is really exciting.
 We’ll have sessions every single day.
 We encourage everyone to join Betrayal Trauma Recovery Club.

 Then, we’re encouraging everyone to take How to Heal with Coach Cat, that will give you a personalized plan for all the different topics that you may need.
-For example, you may need Coach Laura’s Separation and Reconciliation, like, “Am I going to reconcile?” topic sessions.
-There’s other topic sessions that you may need in your specific situation.
+For example, you may need Coach Laura’s Separation (& Reconciliation?) individual sessions.

 I’m praying that I’m saying the right things.
 I want to only teach what God wants me to teach and that is my intent.
 I don’t know if that’s what I always do, but I really want to be this voice.
 The voice of boundaries and the voice of safety.
 I hope that in the process, can save you years of confusion and pain.

 That checklist is really helpful to take you step-by-step through all the information that you need.
 You can click on links to go to other information, btr.org/checklist.
 I ask all of you to share that in your secret groups and online to just be like, “Hey, women need to know about this, because this is how you can get to safety.”

 Until next week, stay safe out there.